 University of Charleston

-The Master of Physician Assistant Studies (MPAS) program at the University of Charleston is a rigorous and intense program that places specific requirements and demands on all students enrolled in the program.
+The Master of Physician Assistant Studies (MPAS) program at the University of Charleston (UC) is a rigorous and intense program that places specific demands on all enrolled students.

 The minimum technical standards establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills, and competencies of an entry-level physician assistant.
-In the event an applicant is unable to fulfill these technical standards prior to or any time after admission, with or without reasonable accommodation (see official UC ADA Statement), the student will not be allowed to enter or progress within the program.
+If at any time an applicant or enrolled student is unable to fulfill these technical standards, with or without reasonable accommodation, the individual will not be permitted to enter or progress within the program.

-Candidates for admission and students within the Physician Assistant program must possess aptitude, ability, and skills in the following categories:
+Candidates for admission and enrolled students within the program must possess aptitude in the following categories:

 Observation